Synonyms: Kyousougiga (TV), Kyousogiga (TV)

 Special episode: Usually, special episodes are unnecessary summaries with pointless commentaries.
 However, the special for Kyousougiga has proved me that some specials are worth watching.
 In the special, the voice actors visit places in Kyoto that were used as models for the setting in Kyousougiga, and in the process they went over some important background details that actually helped me understand the show better.
 The anime’s attention to detail was a pleasant surprise for me, and made me appreciate the anime even more.

 P.S.
-If you have any questions regarding Kyousougiga, leave a comment or send me a message!
+If you have any questions regarding Kyousougiga, leave a comment on my profile or send me a message!

 Kyousougiga has more action than Mawaru but these animes share several similarities: